hashicorp/consul/middleware/chaos/README.md

 * `version` the version to return, defaults to CoreDNS.
 * `authors` what authors to return.
 No default.

-Note this middleware can only be specified for a zone once.
-This is because it hijacks the zones `version.bind`, `version.server`, `authors.bind`, `hostname.bind` and `id.server`, which means it can only be routed to one middleware.
+Note that you have to make sure that this middleware will get actual queries for the following zones: `version.bind`, `version.server`, `authors.bind`, `hostname.bind` and `id.server`.

 ## Examples